stack-auth/stack/README.md

       class ExternalOAuth,Svix external
 ```

 Thanks to [CodeViz](https://www.codeviz.ai) for generating the diagram!
+If you want to chat with the Stack repository to get a high level overview of how it is structured and how to build off it, check out [Sage](https://sage.storia.ai).

 ## ❤️ Contributors